 If you are passionate about helping college students learn and develop, our M.S.Ed. in Higher Education and Student Affairs will equip you to succeed and lead.
 Our program grounds you in the theory and methodology of student development.
 Our program prepares you for a variety of leadership and administrative positions in student affairs and higher education.
 The program is 36 semester hours; internships generally require 120 hours of field experience.

-- Apply principles of assessment/evaluation to the practice of higher education.
+- Apply principles of assessment and evaluation to the practice of higher education and student affairs.

 To apply for this program, you'll need to provide the following:

 - An application

 Your written statement of goals is a short essay (maximum of two pages, singlespaced) that explains why you want to pursue this graduate work, how your previous experiences in school, work and life have shaped your career ambitions, and why you believe our program will advance your success.

 Spring: Dec.
 10

 - Our internship requirement provides professional career experience to develop your in-depth understanding and working knowledge of a specific employment area in higher education and student affairs.
 You'll have the opportunity to not only work with a diverse population of students but also take advantage of professional development experiences and networking throughout Chicagoland.
 You also can explore internships on the national and global level.